 Genealogy Research at the Maine Irish Heritage Center

-The Maine Irish Heritage Center (MIHC) has volunteer genealogists who will be happy to guide you in your search!
+The Maine Irish Heritage Center (MIHC) has deeply experienced volunteer genealogists who will be happy to guide you in your search!
 This is a great way to work on your family tree while helping to raise funds for the MIHC for programming and further enhancement of our Genealogy and DNA research department.

-$25/ 1 hour for members
+$40/hour for members

-$35/ 1 hour for non-members
+$25 for non-members

-We have St. Dominic’s school records from approximately 1918 to 1930, school yearbooks for various Portland high schools and many Portland city directories.
+We have St. Dominic’s school records from approximately 1918 to 1930, school yearbooks for various Portland high schools, and many Portland city directories.
 These are available for use by the public during our Friday open hours.

 We hope that you will take advantage of our services and enjoy being part of the MIHC family.